 The Ravenshoe area has a history of wind farm development, including Queensland's first wind farm which was opened in the year 2000 at the turn of the millenia.
 This new project builds on that history to provide clean, renewable energy well into the middle of the century.

-The Chalumbin Wind Farm is located 20km south of Ravenshoe, and to the west of the Tully Falls National Park in northern Queensland.
+The Chalumbin Wind Farm is located approximately 10km south of Ravenshoe, and to the west of the Tully Falls National Park in northern Queensland.
 The location has been selected due to an excellent wind resource, low population density and proximity to high voltage transmission lines.

 Wind measurements to date show particularly high night-time wind speeds which will be complementary to wider Queensland energy mix.
 These measurements are ongoing, and Epuron is using them to shape a large wind farm project of up to 100 wind turbines with tip heights in excess of 200 metres.
 Each wind turbine will require access tracks for construction and operation, as well as underground and overhead powerlines.